harmony-one/onebtc/specs/README.md

-# BTC Parachain Specification
+# BTC Bridge Specification

 This repository includes the specification for a two-way bridge between Harmony and Bitcoin.
-The bridge implements Bitcoin-backed tokens on a Harmony Parachain.
+The bridge implements Bitcoin-backed tokens on a Harmony shard.
 The concept of Bitcoin-backed tokens is based on [Cryptocurrency-backed Assets](https://www.xclaim.io/).

 The specification consists of two parts:

 1. [XCLAIM(BTC,ONE) Bitcoin-backed tokens ](./onebtc-spec): The protocols and functions required to issue and redeem tokens as well as management of vaults.
-2. [BTC-Relay](./btcrelay-spec/): The component that is used to verify Bitcoin transactions on the Harmony parachain.
+2. [BTC-Relay](./btcrelay-spec/): The component that is used to verify Bitcoin transactions on the Harmony shard.

 ## Specification Documents

-### BTC Parachain
+### BTC Bridge

 - [Website](https://harmony.github.io/onebtc-spec)